 Shutdown at O’Hare After Man Bolts

-CHICAGO (AP) _ A passenger ran past a security checkpoint and disappeared into the crowd at O'Hare International Airport on Thursday, prompting United Airlines to shut down a terminal for almost three hours as authorities searched for him.
+CHICAGO (AP) _ A passenger ran past a security checkpoint and disappeared into the crowd at O’Hare International Airport on Thursday, prompting United Airlines to shut down a terminal as authorities searched for him.

-United canceled 81 flights and expected delays of several hours on others, spokesman Joe Hopkins said.
+United canceled 69 flights and expected delays of several hours on others, said United spokesman Joe Hopkins.
+The man was not found.

 The man was leaving a concourse and heading toward the baggage claim area when he turned back and ran up a one-way staircase leading to the concourse, said United spokesman Matthew Triaca.
 Guards are stationed at the staircase, but the man ran past them.

-No United flights left the terminal during the search and only a few landed at other United gates.
-United had resumed flights by early evening.
+No United flights left the terminal in the three hours after the incident and only a few landed at other United gates.
+United expected to resume flights Thursday evening.